synqs/synqs.github.io/content/publication/jendrzejewski-2012/index.md

   the time evolution of the CBS peak and find it in fair agreement with predictions, at long times as well as at short times.
 The observation of CBS can be considered a direct signature of coherence in quantum transport of particles in disordered media.
-It is responsible for the so calledweaklocalizationphenomenon,which is the precursor ofAnderson localization.
+It is responsible for the so called weak localization phenomenon, which is the precursor of Anderson localization.
-publication: '*Physical Review Letters*'
+publication: 'Phys.
+Rev. Lett. **109**, 195302'
 url_pdf: http://link.aps.org/doi/10.1103/PhysRevLett.109.195302
 doi: 10.1103/PhysRevLett.109.195302
 ---